-We have not initiated Clinical Trials for any of our product candidates to allow for development of such candidates as drug product candidates.
+We are early in our development efforts and we have not initiated Clinical Trials for any of our product candidates to allow for development of such candidates as drug product candidates.
 In addition, as an organization, we have not yet commenced or completed any Clinical Trials.
-We completed our AXA1125-003 Clinical Study in 2020, and plan to initiate a Phase 2b Clinical Trial of AXA1125 in the second quarter of 2021, in which we will enroll patients with NASH.
-We also completed our AXA1665-002 Clinical Study in 2020, and plan to initiate a Phase 2 Clinical Trial of AXA1665 in the second quarter of 2021, in which we will enroll patients who have experienced a prior OHE episode.
+We recently completed our AXA1125-003 Clinical Study of AXA1125 and AXA1957 and plan to conduct a Clinical Trial of AXA1125 for NASH subject to successful filing of an IND.
+We also recently completed our AXA1665-002 Clinical Study of AXA1665 and conduct a Phase 2 Clinical Trial of AXA1665 for OHE subject to successful filing of an IND.
+AXA4010 is currently being studied as a non-drug product under food regulations in an ongoing Clinical Study, although the ultimate pathway under which we will develop AXA4010, AXA2678 and future other product candidates is subject to change depending on a number of factors.